-The Public Works Department is comprised of two Divisions:
+The Public Works Department is comprised of three Divisions:

 The Sumter County Public Works Department became the 107th public works accredited agency out of the 40,000 eligible agencies throughout the United States and Canada.
 Accreditation is the review process whereby public works peers review all aspects of an agency's work which includes documentation of an agency's practices/policies, enhanced succession planning, continuity of operations, gains in agency efficiency and effectiveness as well as strides in continuous departmental improvement through the re-accreditation process every four years.The Sumter County Public Works Team strives to improve the overall quality of life within the County through the development of a superior infrastructure.
 In order to contribute to the physical, social and economic growth of the County, the Public Works Employee Team provides services of the highest quality in the areas of engineering, environmental quality, traffic control, construction management, inspection and surveying, street, animal services and facilities and parks services.

 The Department is committed through strong leadership to the enhancement of quality of the environment through the application of innovative management practices, the use of state-of-the art technology, sound conservation principles, and public participation and teamwork.

 Understanding that what we do today will affect generations to come and drives our employees to work beyond their normal assignments to improve Sumter County for our children.
 We strive to give our employees every opportunity to develop and improve themselves.

 The mission of the Department is to strive for operational efficiency and sustain a commitment of excellence to ensure the protection of public health, safety, and the welfare of the citizens of Sumter County.